-Program Revision
+B. Internal Program Revision

 Program revision can include updating or redesigning curriculum.
-Some program revisions occur at the program level and do not necessitate internal or external governance; other revisions are subject to review and approval through the procedures outlined above for FYI items.
-For instance, a curriculum revision that does not result in a new degree-granting program and that does not impact enrollments or scheduling in other programs will not require review by internal governance bodies.
-However, a revision that results in substantial curriculum changes and that may result in a new degree-granting program or impact enrollments or scheduling in other programs should pass through internal governance.
-Revisions that result in a new degree-granting program or an FYI Item must pass through internal governance and must also be presented to the AIC and the NJPC.
+Some program revisions occur at the program level and do not necessitate internal governance review; other revisions are subject to review and approval through the procedures outlined above for FYI items.
+For instance, a curriculum revision that does not impact enrollments or scheduling in other programs will not require review by internal governance bodies.
+When an internal revision impacts other programs, it should follow the FYI guidelines above.

+A revision that results in substantial curriculum changes and that may result in a new degree-granting program must follow the guidelines in the section below on Program Change/Consolidation (including Change of Degree Level).
+Revisions that result in a new degree-granting program or an FYI item must pass through internal governance and must also be presented to the AIC and the NJPC.
-Timeframe: The process for revision, updating, and redesign is ongoing and a regular part of faculty responsibility.

-Initiation: Faculty members or the School Dean may initiate a meeting with all relevant stakeholders to discuss the program revision.
+- 1. Timeframe: The process for revision, updating, and redesign is ongoing and a regular part of program faculty responsibility. - 2.
+Initiation: Program faculty members or President, Provost, or academic Deans may initiate a meeting with all relevant stakeholders to discuss the program revision. - 3.
 Vote: Faculty who teach courses in the program vote by simple majority to recommend revision, updating, and redesign, unless program bylaws specify other procedures for voting on curriculum changes.
-If a majority of faculty members vote for revision, updating, and redesign, this procedure advances to the Dean.
-If the vote impacts other programs, notice of the vote and its results must be submitted to the appropriate Dean(s) and Dean's Council.
-If a majority of faculty do not vote for revision, updating, and redesign, faculty meet with the Dean to consider other options.
+If a majority of program faculty members vote for revision, updating, and redesign, this procedure advances to the Dean.
+If the vote impacts other programs, notice of the vote and its results must be submitted to the appropriate Dean(s) and Deans Council.
+If a majority of program faculty do not vote for revision, updating, and redesign, faculty meet with the Dean to consider other options. - 4.
 Acceptance or Rejection: The School Dean may reject or accept a faculty vote to revise, update, and redesign a program.
-If the Dean and the faculty disagree, the Dean meets with faculty to consider other options.

-Implementation: Faculty work with the School Dean and other administrative units to implement the best program revision options.
-Options might include: creating a new delivery method, revising the curriculum, developing new agreements with county colleges or high schools, revamping the focus of the program/offering, or following other recommendations made in the context of a five-year review.
-The Dean will provide assistance to the faculty in accordance with the Master Agreement and all local agreements in place during the period of program revision, updating, and redesign.
+If the Dean and the faculty disagree, the Dean meets with faculty to consider other options. - 5.
+Implementation: Program faculty work with the School Dean and other administrative units to implement the best program revision options.
+Options might include: creating a new delivery method, revising the curriculum, developing new agreements with county colleges or high schools, revamping the focus of the program/offering, or following other recommendations made in the context of a periodic review.
+The Dean will provide assistance to the faculty in accordance with the Master Agreement and all local agreements in place during the period of program revision.

-Workload: Faculty continue to teach and precept, as they have in the past, during the period of revision, updating, and redesign.
-If appropriate, the School Dean can make in-load assignments, within the parameters of existing agreements, to facilitate the revision, updating, and redesign.

-Monitoring: During the revision, updating, and redesign period, the faculty and Dean will meet at least once to monitor the impact of the revision, updating, and redesign efforts on other programs and additional administrative units and notify any affected units, including the Center for Learning Design , Financial Aid, Academic Advising, etc.

-Enrollment: During the revision, updating, and redesign period, the program faculty and Dean will meet at least once to develop enrollment strategies in line with the University's mission statement.
+- 6. Workload: Program faculty continue to teach and precept, as they have in the past, during the period of revision.
+If appropriate, the School Dean can make in-load assignments, within the parameters of existing agreements, to facilitate the revision process. - 7.
+Monitoring: During the revision, updating, and redesign period, the program faculty and Dean will meet at least once to monitor the impact of the revision efforts on other programs and additional administrative units and notify any affected units, including offices and centers that support academic programs such as the Center for Teaching and Learning Design, Office of Global Engagement, Financial Aid, Academic Advising, ITS, etc. - 8.
+Enrollment: During the revision period, the program faculty and Dean will meet at least once to develop enrollment strategies in line with the University's mission statement.

-PROGRAM SUSPENSION, CHANGE/CONSOLIDATION, OR CLOSURE: PROGRAM CLOSURE
+IV.
+PROGRAM SUSPENSION, CHANGE/CONSOLIDATION, OR CLOSURE:

-During periods of stagnation, decline, or other appropriate reason such as discipline or pedagogical shifts, program faculty or faculty teaching courses in the academic program consult with their School Dean to evaluate the necessity of pursuing any of the following options: suspension, change/consolidation, or closure.
-Faculty members and their School Dean might also consider these options when a field of study has experienced significant change.
+During periods of stagnation, decline, or other appropriate reason such as discipline or pedagogical shifts, program faculty or faculty teaching courses in the academic program consult with their School Dean to evaluate the necessity of pursuing suspension, change/consolidation, or closure.
+Such recommendations may also come from the President, Provost, or academic Deans.